 It’s easy to imagine that you’ll give birth & then it’s back to business as usual, but becoming a mother can feel like a huge shift, mentally, physically & emotionally.
 Add to that breastfeeding (if you choose to), sleep disruption, getting to know a whole new person & you’ve more than got your hands full.

 So what can help?

-Well the good news is that you can plan for this too.
+Planning & getting informed about what to expect.
+You can plan for your birth & you can plan what you put in your nursery etc.. but what about postnatally?
+Well the good news is that you can plan for that too.
 There are even lovely postnatal planning workshops you can take which will talk you through what to expect & how to prepare for the time when the baby is here.
 Things like, who will take care of the household chores while you rest?
 Where is the food coming from & planning your favourite meals to eat?
 How will you get support with breastfeeding if you breastfeed or who is going to wash & sterilise the endless dirty bottles?

 Putting plans in place for things like these can really help you when you’re on the other side of your birth & give you much more confidence when you are dealing with a new baby.

 It’s impossible to know exactly what it will be like but in my experience here are a few things to expect so you can prepare.